 - BAE Systems

 - Rolls Royce

-Our specialist placements team offers dedicated support when you're looking for a placement and throughout your placement year.
+We can't guarantee places, but our specialist placements team offers dedicated support when you're looking for a placement and throughout your placement year.

 You'll be taught by academics who are also active researchers.
 There'll be opportunities for you to engage with departmental research from early on in the course.